wlamirlima/wlamirlima/README.md

 <P>
 Hi, my name is Wlamir, I'm from Ceará , 🇧🇷  .

-I'm an Information Technology professional with solid experience in process automation (RPA), systems analysis and network operations.
-I have worked on the development and implementation of automated solutions using tools such as UiPath, resulting in workflow optimization and increased operational efficiency.
+I'm an IT professional from Juazeiro do Norte-CE, passionate about technology and innovation.
+With solid experience in process automation (RPA), data science, systems analysis and network operations, I've been combining professional practice with continuous training in the most promising areas of technology, such as Artificial Intelligence, Machine Learning and Data Engineering.

-My passion for technology and continuous learning drives me to constantly improve my technical skills.

-I believe that the combination of my hands-on experience with emerging technologies and my commitment to innovation positions me to contribute significantly to projects aimed not only at operational efficiency, but also at improving people's quality of life on a global scale.
+I have worked with robotic process automation using UiPath, optimizing operational flows and increasing productivity.
+I also develop solutions focused on AI, predictive analysis, data visualization and systems integration.
+My technical repertoire is strengthened by recognized courses such as Harvard's Computer Science training in Brazil (Fundação Estudar), as well as certifications from the Data Science Academy, Udemy, Microsoft and LinkedIn Learning.

 </P>
 <br>